-Thank you to NetGalley for providing me with this ARC in exchange for my honest opinion.
+Thank you to Netgalley for providing me with this book, in exchange for my honest opinion.
 This will be available to purchase on October 8th.